These ESL Phonics guidelines can improve your reading and spelling. They can help you recognize words and spelling patterns.

 Phonics shows the relationships between the letters and sounds of a language.
 Most English phonics instruction is to help native English-speaking children learn to read.
-They need help because of the varied relationships between letters and sounds in English.
+(They need help too, since letters do not always represent the same sounds in English.)

 They know the basic sounds of alphabet letters in English as well as their own language (if alphabetic.)

-Another problem is that many letters can be pronounced in two or more ways, and most sounds can be represented by more than one letter.
+Standard English has about 42 sounds (with some differences by dialect) but only 26 letters.
+Many letters can be pronounced in two or more ways.
+Most sounds can be represented by more than one letter.
+(Sorry about that!)

 (For more information, see English Word Origins.)